unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 // For download picker, no dialog is actually triggered here
 // and a temporary file is returned immediately.
-// For Fil System Access API, this triggers the picker to allow
+// For File System Access API, this triggers the picker to allow
 // user to select a local file. var file = await savePicker.PickSaveFileAsync();